Monte Zucker: Innovator

 His style was characterized by precise control of lighting pattern and facial angles in every "candid" reception shot.
-Technically it gave them a three-dimensional quality and full rich tonal range that the work of his contemporaries lacked, but more importantly his photographs always flattered the subjects, even in something as mundane as a group shot of guests.
+It gave them a three-dimensional quality and full tonal range that the work.

-Monte also was innovative in his approach to covering a wedding.
-Rather than trying to photograph the live action of the ceremony under unflattering available light he would instead, by prior arrangement, recreate all the traditional parts of the ceremony afterwards using carefully controlled dual-flash lighting and poses while the guests were en route to the reception.
-When combined with the other window and dual flash photos in the leather-bound album, the finished product had the polished look of a Hollywood movie.
+Monte was innovative in his approach to wedding photography.
+Rather than trying to photograph the live action of the ceremony under available light, he would make prior arrangements to recreate parts of the ceremony afterwards while the guests were en route to the reception.
+When combined with the other window and dual flash photos, the finished product had a polished look.

-Logistically the decision to use window lighting and portable flash was also innovative and brilliant.
-By using window light he was able to set up and shoot anywhere during the day with a minimum of equipment.
-Not needing a "brick and mortar" studio allowed him to work for many years out of his Silver Spring home with just a reception area and room for meeting clients which lowered his overhead.
+By using window light, Monte was able to set up and shoot anywhere during the day with minimum equipment.
+Not needing a "brick and mortar" studio allowed him to work out of his Silver Spring home with just a reception area and a room for meeting clients.

-Monte later opened studios in a high-end department store, shopping mall and other locations and switched to using studio flash rather than window light.
-He continued to innovate, setting up his studio with identical "key" and "hair" lights on both sides of the room allowing a subject to be faced right or left, depending on their most flattering side, without the need to move the lighting gear—another example of his "keep it simple" approach to the technical part of the craft.
-It also likely convinced other photographers to equip their studios similarly, which no doubt pleased his studio lighting equipment sponsor.
+Monte later opened several studios and switched to using studio flash.
+He set up his studio with identical "key" and "hair" lights on both sides of the room, which allowed a subject to be faced either right or left without needing to move the lighting gear.
+Other photographers began to equip their studios similarly.

-Intuitive marketing genius
+Marketing strategy

-Monte was highly regarded by others in wedding-related businesses due to his practice of routinely photographing flower arrangements, the wedding cake, food buffets, and the band in action at weddings and sending the vendors free prints to show off their work.
-He took the extra step of identically matting and framing the prints to make it easy for the vendors to hang them up.
-It was an example of Monte's intuitive marketing acumen because very top-end wedding business in the Washington area had a "Monte Wall" with his name gold foil stamped in the corner of every photo, which generated enthusiastic referrals.
+Monte also took wedding photos of flower arrangements, the wedding cake, food buffets, and the band.
+He would send vendors free prints to show off his work.
+He matted and framed the prints to make it easy for the vendors to hang them up.
+Top-end wedding business in the Washington D.C. area had a "Monte Wall" with his name stamped in gold foil in the corner of every photo, which generated referrals.